-Section 5c: An unexcused absence will be hereafter known as follows: an absence taken without prior notice and reasonable cause given for the purpose of said absence to fellow officers, alternate representative, Executive Board or Congress.
+Section 5b: An unexcused absence will be hereafter known as follows: an absence taken without prior notice and reasonable cause given for the purpose of said absence to fellow officers, alternate representative, Executive Board or Congress.

 Section 6: If a House member has an unexcused absence from a House meeting, they are to be warned of the consequences of missing another meeting.
-If a House member has two unexcused absences from House meetings, they are to be replaced by the alternate Pack Time/SSR representative from their class.
-A new alternate from said class is to be elected.
+If a House member has two unexcused absences from House meetings, they are to be replaced by an alternate club, sport, activity or class representative.
 The ASB Executive Board monitors absences and informs representatives of their removal.